scil/LaravelFly/doc/dev.md

 Global variables and static members have similar problems.

-Mode Map is more complicated than Mode Simple or Greedy.
+Mode Map is more complicated than Mode Simple.
 Requests are not handled one by one.

 There are three solutions..

-The first is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.This method is call Mode Simple or Mode Greedy.
+The first is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.This method is call Mode Simple.
 Mode Simple only handle laravel's key objects, such as app, event.
-Mode Greedy tries to load services as many as possible, such as db, cache.
-Note: Mode Greedy is only for study.

 The first solution can not use swoole's coroutine.